- Place

 In 1973, restorers from Klaipėda rebuilt two residential buildings and one farm building.
 Today, then, visitors do not see an untouched time capsule, but a restored, museum-adapted homestead based on local building and household traditions.

-What to see in the display
+What to see in the fisherman's-house display

 The museum display introduces the interior of a Curonian Spit fisherman's house from the late nineteenth and early twentieth centuries.
 Rooms are arranged to convey an old fishing family's environment: living spaces, household objects, textiles, kitchen details, and signs of work rhythms.
+It is a fisherman's homestead of exactly this period that the Universal Lithuanian Encyclopedia lists among Nida's architectural monuments.

 Opening hours, tickets, and a Nida route